-For most CBD users, they won’t have to worry about failing a drug test.
+Rarely does CBD show up on a drug test.
+Even most full-spectrum oils will not cause you to fail a drug test.
 However, some personal stories report that CBD did result in a false positive, even though the person had used nothing other than CBD.

 A similar phenomenon has occurred in people that consume poppy seeds, oddly enough.
 Poppy seeds originate from the opium poppy, which means they contain trace amounts of morphine and other opiate derivatives.
 Many cases have been reported in which poppy seeds were the culprit causing false positives to appear on drug tests.
 Poppy seeds themselves do not produce psychoactive effects in people that ingest them, although their urine drug screen results may test positive for morphine.
 This relates to CBD, which may contain very small amounts of THC that could affect a drug test, although it won’t make you feel high in any way.
 Luckily for CBD users, small doses can elicit therapeutic effects, yet it would take a massive amount of CBD for it to show up on a drug test.

 If you’re truly concerned about failing a drug test due to CBD use, here are some steps you can take to ensure that no traces of THC are present in your system: